 It is absurd thinking, I admit.
 However, in my opinion, many Japanese think so.
 Actually, I did.
 Through writing this article, I have learned that the rumor that the U.S knew of the attack beforehand was false, learned over 2,400 U.S. people were killed at the attack (many Japanese think the attack broke many battleships but didn't take people's lives.)
 I have also learned the following fact: think about what we did.

-Why did Japan attack Pearl Harbor?
+EDIT: the related post - Why did Japan attack Pearl Harbor?